- Current students

 This programme is no longer offered for new enrolments.
 If you've already applied for this programme, we'll contact you about your options.

-Are you passionate about music?
-Have you been involved with music for a long time and want to turn your love of contemporary music into a career?
-Perhaps you're a school leaver with a high level of musical ability, a working musician or sound artist who wants to formalise their musical education, or a music teacher who wants to update their expertise.
+Perhaps you're a school leaver with some musical ability, a working musician or sound artist who wants to formalise their musical education, or a music teacher who wants to update their expertise.
 The Diploma in Contemporary Music develops your musical and professional strengths, including collaborative performance, creative and cross-disciplinary skills, music fundamentals and techniques, and technology-based and music industry skills.

-- Working on band or ensemble performances, composing new music and learning about music production together with your fellow students.
+- Working on band or ensemble performances, composing new music and learning about music production and collaboration

-- An opportunity to try your hand at a variety of musical styles, from hip-hop, jazz and experimental music to Maori and Pacific music.
+- An opportunity to try your hand at a variety of musical styles, from hip-hop, jazz and experimental to Maori and Pacific music

-- Access to drop-in computer labs and rehearsal space.
+- Drop-in computer labs and dedicated rehearsal space

 For this programme, you will need the following:

 1. A total of 48 credits at NCEA Level 2 from four different subjects